bradjones1/cdn/README.txt

    each have their own way of doing this (there is no standard).
 So private files will continue to be served by Drupal, which may or may not be acceptable for your use case.

-Q: Why are JavaScript files not being served from the CDN?
-A: The answer can be found at "admin/config/development/cdn/other".

-Q: Why are CSS files not being served from the CDN?
-A: This may be caused by your theme: http://drupal.org/node/1061588.

 Q: Does this module only work with Apache or also with nginx, lighttpd, etc.?
 A: This module only affects HTML, so it doesn't matter which web server you